FREQUENTLY ASKED QUESTIONS

 Yes.
 The Pet Lemon Law provided protection to consumers; you should call the Department of Agriculture at (410) 571-8692 or (800) 435-7352.

 My dog unfortunately bit a neighbor.
-What could be the repercussions of this?
+What now?

+Call animal control immediately.
 In Florida, when a dog or cat bites or scratches another person or animal it must be placed on quarantine no matter what the rabies vaccination status is.
 The questions are for a bite report we are required by law to fill out.
-Be patient and cooperate with the officer and everything will be fine.
+Be patient and cooperate with the officer.
 You should also analyze why the dog bit and what you should do to prevent future incidents of this type.

 Can you come and get an alligator that is swimming around in my pool?

-Yes, as long as the alligator is less than 4 ft. long.
-Otherwise, the Florida Game and Freshwater Fish Commission at (888) 404-3922 will be the agency to call if an alligator is a nuisance or poses a danger.
-However if the alligator is an immediate threat we can, and will respond to a call for aid.
+The Florida Game and Freshwater Fish Commission at (888) 404-3922 will be the agency to call if an alligator is a nuisance or poses a danger.

 There is a baby bird on the ground hopping around under a tree can you come out and put it back in the tree?